Call Now — 713-322-8216

 Planning Context

 The practical value of that approach is that everyone can see how drainage and stormwater infrastructure construction for resilient commercial and industrial site performance. becomes a real delivery plan.
-When the early conversation covers storm line installation and structure placement, retention and outfall feature coordination, grading integration for positive drainage, tie-in planning with utility and paving teams, inspection support and turnover documentation, the project team has a stronger basis for deciding what gets locked first, what can be phased, and what needs tighter coordination before crews mobilize.
+When the early conversation covers storm line installation and structure placement — with hcfcd, mud, and city of houston drainage authority coordination, detention and retention feature construction — sized to hcfcd or mud district design criteria for houston rainfall events, tceq swppp preparation, bmp installation, and inspection documentation throughout construction, grading integration for positive drainage — coordination with fema flood zone elevation requirements, tie-in to public drainage systems with authority acceptance documentation, the project team has a stronger basis for deciding what gets locked first, what can be phased, and what needs tighter coordination before crews mobilize.

 Preconstruction Priorities